larryknaebelobsidian/kingdom/Proposition 109. An examination of the passages of Scripture supposed to teach the Church-Kingdom theory will confirm our doctrine of the Kingdom..md

 >... easily reconcilable with the principle that future blessings are spoken of as present, as exemplified in Heb.
 12:22, 23, etc. (comp.
 Prop.
 65, Obs.
 9).
 >p.
 35 Vol. 2 Prop 109 Obs.
 3

->Commentators (as e.g. Bloomfield, loci) frankly admit this explanation and think that reference is made to the hope of the Kingdom expressed in verse 6.
-Hence John declares in the most decided manner his strong faith and hope of sharing in the Kingdom.
->p.
-36 Vol. 2 Prop 109 Obs.
-3

 #### Col. 1:13
 Who rescued us from the authority of darkness, and transferred us to the kingdom of the Son of His love,
 #### Rev. 1:9